jeffgbutler/PCFDemos/README.md

 ## Live Coding

-Several live coding scripts demonstrating Java, C#, and Knative topics are available in the [live-coding-scripts](live-coding-scripts)
+Several live coding scripts demonstrating Java, C#, and Knative topics are available in the [live-coding-scripts](live-coding-scripts) directory.